English Program Lead

 As I neared the end of my homeschooling years, I had the opportunity to teach ESL for a French company.
 I helped adult foreigners to improve their English skills from 2007 to 2020.
 Having to teach a wide variety of levels each day forced me to find ways to make English grammar rules as simple and streamlined as possible.
 This led me to write my own grammar resources.
 I have used the same materials to help homeschoolers who struggle with overly-complicated curricula better understand their own language and its rules.
 Helping my students take ownership of their education and seeing them learn self-motivation and self-discipline is extremely rewarding.

 These days, my husband and I live in Florida.
 We both work from home and enjoy spending our days together.
-Our free time is filled with Bible studies and fellowship, visits to Walt Disney World, video calls with our six grandchildren, and soaking up that wonderful Florida sunshine.
+Our free time is filled with Bible studies and fellowship, visits to Walt Disney World, video calls with our seven grandchildren, and soaking up that wonderful Florida sunshine.